why Glu Mobile Inc. [GLUU] is a Good Choice for Investors After New Price Target of $7.86

-Glu Mobile Inc. [NASDAQ: GLUU] gained 2.87% on the last trading session, reaching $8.25 price per share at the time.
-Glu Mobile Inc. represents 148.73 million in outstanding shares, while the company has a total market value of $1.23 billion with the latest information.
-GLUU stock price has been found in the range of $8.01 to $8.35.
+Glu Mobile Inc. [NASDAQ: GLUU] surged by $0.17 during the normal trading session on Wednesday and reaching a high of $7.99 during the day while it closed the day at $7.91.
+Glu Mobile Inc. stock has also loss -0.25% of its value over the past 7 days.
+However, GLUU stock has inclined by 24.18% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 35.45% and gained 30.74% year-on date.

-If compared to the average trading volume of 4.55M shares, GLUU reached a trading volume of 2224076 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for GLUU stock reached $1.18 billion, with 148.73 million shares outstanding and 126.49 million shares in the current float.
+Compared to the average trading volume of 4.46M shares, GLUU reached a trading volume of 1989835 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Glu Mobile Inc. [GLUU]:
+Here’s what leading stock market gurus have to say about Glu Mobile Inc. [GLUU]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GLUU shares is $7.86 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GLUU stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.